haasn/libplacebo/README.md

   `shader_cache.c` and totally redesign `gpu/video.c`)

 **NOTE**: libplacebo is currently in an early stage.
-Expect the API to be very unstable, and many parts to be missing.
+Expect the API to be unstable, and many parts to be missing.
 To reflect this, the API version as exported by common.h will **NOT** change except on new beta releases (v0.x).
 So using libplacebo directly from git master is not advised; always use one of the tagged releases if you want to play around with libplacebo in its current stage.

 Once the version number hits 1.X, which will mark the first stable release, the API version will be bumped for every change to the public API - even